sseerrggii/intercooperation_website/index.md

 We've currently established links with a number of organizations:

+* [Som Mobilitat](https://www.sommobilitat.coop/) is providing e-car sharing services as part of The Mobility Factory.
 * [Grap](http://www.grap.coop/) or 'Groupement Régional Alimentaire de Proximité' is a cooperative working around food provisioning in Lyon, and has a dedicated developper team.
 * [Le Nid](https://lenid.ch/) is a cooperative supermarket in Geneva, with some voluntary developers.
 * [Mycéliandre](https://myceliandre.fr/) in Besançon, France is providing IT support for various projects.